orrgorenn/orrgorenn/README.md

 ## Currently

-- 🔭 Working on backend systems at ZoomInfo
+- 🔭 Working on backend systems at Pixellot
 - 🌱 Learning cloud architecture and microservices
 - 💬 Ask me about backend development, APIs, and system design